 - Further rights imposed to restrict development

 By completing our householder planning questionnaire we will tell you if your development is permitted development or whether you need to apply for planning permission or prior approval.
 There is no fee for this service.
-You can also submit your enquiry online.

 If you require certification that the existing use of a building is lawful for planning purposes or that your proposal does not require planning permission you can apply for a 'Lawful Development Certificate' (LDC).
 A fee is payable for this certification.